 Day in the Life

-have desk jobs, and their offices usually are
+Actuaries have desk jobs, and their offices usually are

 comfortable and pleasant.
 They often work at least 40 hours a week.
 Some

-actuaries -- particularly consulting actuaries -- may travel to meet with clients.
-Consulting
+actuaries -- particularly consulting actuaries -- may travel to meet with

-businesses or explain changes in contract provisions to
+affecting their businesses or explain changes in contract provisions to

 customers.
 They also may help companies develop plans to enter new lines of

-business or new geographic markets with existing lines of business by forecasting
+business or new geographic markets with existing lines of business by

-similar to those of other actuaries.
+consulting actuaries are similar to those of other actuaries.
 For example,

-some may evaluate company pension plans by calculating the future value of employee and
+some may evaluate company pension plans by calculating the future value of

 sufficient to meet the future needs of retirees.
 Others help companies